Sovereign Credit Risk

 Discuss the UN principles on distressed sovereign debt recovery and legal process

-Define situations of default with respect to international sovereign debt and domestically place sovereign debt
+Define situations of default with respect to international (external) sovereign debt and domestic sovereign debt

-The two-day seminar deals with the individual rating factors and thus the basic sovereign rating criteria on one hand, on the other hand practical examples in the form of detailed case studies for rated sovereigns will lead participants to in-depth knowledge of the rating agencies' world of credit risk.
+The two-day seminar deals on one hand with the individual rating factors and thus the basic sovereign rating criteria, on the other hand practical examples in form of detailed case studies for rated sovereigns will lead participants to in-depth knowledge of the rating agencies' world of credit risk.
 In addition, the seminar discusses a selection of current ratings, in order to compare them qualitatively and quantitatively.
-Furthermore, the seminar covers current events and will evaluate how they might impact on specific sovereigns' credit risk and how one can incorporate useful rating factors in each own's internal rating tool.
+Furthermore, the seminar covers current events and evaluates how they might impact specific sovereigns' credit risk and how one can incorporate useful rating factors in each own's internal rating tool.

 09.00 - 09.15 Welcome and Introduction

 A global overview about current ratings and their relevant peer groups, as well as international rating agency criteria for various sectors.

 09.15 - 12.30 Session 1: Standard & Poor's sovereign rating criteria:

 Flexibility and performance profile

 Foreign-currency vs. local-currency sovereign rating

 After completing Session 1, participants will be able to analyse a sovereign's institutional effectiveness, considering factors such as predictability of policymaking, external security risks, etc. The economic assessment will help participants to identify the key driver's for the economic development which is often the long-term basis for sovereign creditworthiness.
 The focus is identifying potential economic volatility or concentration, stemming e.g. from above-average reliance on receipts from commodities.